Exploring the Alphabet of English Idioms: A Journey through ‘R’

 Justifications:

 This is an idiom because it means to make a bad situation worse by adding insult to injury.
-The phrase uses "salt" and "wound" metaphorically to describe the act of aggravating someone’s pain or difficulty, rather than referring to the literal application of salt, making it idiomatic.
+The idiom uses "salt" and "wound" metaphorically to describe the act of aggravating someone’s pain or difficulty, rather than referring to the literal application of salt, making it idiomatic.

 Origin: